 We started the evaluation of lobbying responses under the assumption that the number of actively lobbying firms remains M. As should be apparent from the above discussion, the number of lobbying firms is endogenously determined.
 It could decrease, increase, or remain constant.
 As mentioned, it is quite conceivable that for the smallest of all lobbying firms, the first component of the RHS numerator of (20) is overpowered by the second component and the firm stops lobbying in response to the world price decline.
 But, as (21) indicates, this can happen only if industry lobbying rises substantially.
-If, on the other hand, the first component on the RHS numerator of (21) is larger than the second component, then such a firm definitely raises rather than discontinues its own lobbying.
+If, on the other hand, the first component, then such a firm definitely raises, rather than discontinues, its lobbying.

-8. Lobbying Responses to Price Changes when Labor Employment is Variable.
+8 Lobbying Responses to Price Changes when Labor Employment is Variable